shinelee2001/networkAnalyzer/README.md

 How It Works

-The tool captures packets using Scapy, a powerful Python library for packet manipulation.
+The tool captures packets using Scapy.
 It processes the packets to display source IPs and the protocols they use (TCP, UDP, ICMP).
 It then allows the user to request WHOIS information for any IP address, which is retrieved using the whois command.
 Threading

     Packet Sniffing: Runs in the background and continuously monitors the network interface for incoming packets.